 Read more about: What causes glossophobia?

 Fear of public speaking, or glossophobia, is distinguished from shyness by the powerful, often incapacitating, fear it produces.
-At its worst it will end in a panic attack.
-So it’s way beyond shyness or butterflies.
-When people talk about glossophobia they are referring to hardcore white-knuckle fear around talking in front of people.
+At its worst it will end in a panic attack when talking.
+So glossophobia is way beyond shyness or butterflies.
+People with glossophobia experience hardcore white-knuckle dread and fear: they are not just shy or mildly anxious about talking to people or groups of people, they are terrified about talking in public.

 The physical symptoms of glossophobia can be highly distressing, including rapid heartbeat, sweating, shaking, dry mouth, nausea, muscle tension, shortness of breath, dizziness, and blushing.
 These feelings may be present for some time before the event – days, weeks and even months beforehand.
 The symptoms progressively build up, potentially leading to panic before or during the speech itself.